Millennium Development Goals: Goal 8: Develop a global partnership for development

-MDG 8 uniquely focuses on donor achievements, rather than development successes.
+MDG 8 uniquely focused on donor achievements, rather than development successes.
 The Commitment to Development Index, published annually by the Center for Global Development in Washington, D.C., is considered the best numerical indicator for MDG 8.
 It is a more comprehensive measure of donor progress than official development assistance, as it takes into account policies on a number of indicators that affect developing countries such as trade, migration and investment.